-Intro: What are the benefits of reading the Bible for Christians?
+Intro: What are the benefits of Bible Study?

 Even in depravity, humans still retain traces of God’s image, so they are aware of their original blessed state and long to return to it.
 The supreme purpose of human existence is to form a coalition with creator, but that alone was not enough.
 As a result, he was able to accept help from above.
 Man has the potential to return to God through it, but it alone cannot be the cause.

 In the first place, depraved humans are incapable of regaining the lost communion with God.
 The fact that God intervened in the recovery of this depraved human being is evident through experience and observation.
 The point is that man cannot meet God’s demands for holiness and righteousness on his own, not to hate goodness and lean toward evil.
 But you can’t know anything for sure without experiencing God’s intervention.
 Before we can reflect on God’s plans and methods for saving humans, we need to know exactly what he has planned and practiced.
 Additionally, even after God’s plans and methods are introduced, a priori arguments cannot prove whether the method is possible or essential.
 As a result, the method was rooted in God’s nature.

 The very fact that the method was adopted and used shows that it was inevitable.
 God is not a person who does something he should not do or does not have roots in himself.
 According to the Bible, the way it is revealed is inevitable, and it is also possible.
 The Bible teaches us that.
 Our own experiences also teach us that.
 Through the Bible, not human reason, we will be more convinced that the means God has provided for salvation can effectively heal the diseases of our souls the more we equip ourselves with these means.

 A church that abandoned God’s knowledge